CMU-CREATE-Lab/tile-generation/README.md

 So, is mapbox-gl-native what we want?
 Beats the crap out of me.
 The sample code for [node-mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/node) seems like it might work if I can get all the various pieces working.

-But I think I can do what I want by running Tileserver GL, pointing at both my mbtiles archive and my Maputnik-generated style and then either writing a script to manually request every tile for every layer I want, or perhaps by using TileStache to automate it.
+But I think I can do what I want by running Tileserver GL, pointing at both my mbtiles archive and my Maputnik-generated style and then running a script to manually request every tile for every layer I want.
 If that fails miserably, then IÕll try with mapbox-gl-native and document the whole mess here.

 Note: IÕm trying with [Tileserver GL](https://openmaptiles.org/docs/host/tileserver-gl/) instead of [OpenMapTiles Server](https://openmaptiles.com/server/) because there are more docs for it, and the latter might be more restrictive as far as licensing, I have no idea, and no interest or time to find out for sure.